Introduction

 • as well as the generic Database Connector node.

 A Connector node creates a connection to a database via its JDBC driver.
-In the configuration dialog of a Connector node you need to provide information such as the database type, the location of the database, and the authentication method if available.
+In the configuration dialog of a Connector node you need to provide information such as the database type, the driver, the location of the database, and the authentication method if available.

-The database-specific connector nodes already contain the necessary JDBC drivers and provide a configuration dialog that is tailored to the specific database.
+Most of the database-specific connector nodes already contain the necessary JDBC drivers and provide a configuration dialog that is tailored to the specific database.
 It is recommended to use these nodes over the generic DB Connector node, if possible.

 Connecting to predefined databases